-i) Clinical sites are recruited by the Clinical Year Team, PA students (if they have a personal relationship with a provider/site), or other PA faculty/staff.
-Clinical rotations are assessed by the Clinical Year Team to assure the site is in compliance with program technical standards.
+- i) Clinical sites are recruited by the Clinical Year Team, PA students (if they have a personal relationship with a provider/site), or other PA faculty/staff.
+Clinical rotations are assessed by the Clinical Year Team to assure the site is in compliance with Program technical standards. - ii) If the site is determined to meet the clinical standards required by the ARC-PA and the Program, appropriate paperwork is initiated. - iii) A Preceptor Packet will be sent and/or emailed prior to the beginning of the rotation.